lauralwd/azolla_phd_thesis/source/11_chapter_1_general-introduction.md

 _Azolla_ species form a unique symbiotic relationship with _Nostoc azollae_; the cyanobacterium resides in specialized leaf cavities of the fern.
 The symbiosis main function, from the host-plant perspective, is that _N. azollae_ sequesters di-nitrogen gas from the air and shares this with the host.
-Nitrogen is fixed with the nitrogenase enzyme into amonium.
-This costly process is powered by energy and redux from the cyanobacterium's own photosynthesis.
-_Nostocs_ photosynthesis uses a slightly different colour green than the plant does, so they compete less for the same light.
-This association allows _Azolla_ to thrive on nitrogen-poor or even nitrogen-free water.
-The symbiosis is obligate in the sense that the cyanobacteria cannot live without their host.
 Several papers claim to have cultured _N. azollae_ on standard cyanobacterial media like BG11.
 We have tried to do reproduce this ourselves, and have talked to scientist better equipped to do so than us.
 Yet all efforts failed.